 The Center for HIV Law and Policy provide more information about the legal rights and responsibilities of people who live with HIV.

 Some people with HIV face stigma and discrimination, despite advances in treatment, reductions in risk, and increased awareness.
 Prejudices often stem from myths, fears, a lack of education about HIV, and institutional attitudes and laws.

-People with HIV have the same rights to medical treatment and services as other people.
+People with HIV have the

 The Americans with Disabilities Act serves to protect people with HIV from discrimination.
 Anyone who experiences this type of discrimination can file a complaint with the Department of Justice here.